Fabric Painting Made Simple: A beginners guide

 • Plastic sheeting

-• Paint, choose a colour which is not already been used on the scrap cloth
+• Paint (choose a colour that has not already been used on the scrap cloth)

 fabric painted cloth

-After the fabric has been painted over, use the back tip of the paintbrush to gently scrape a design of your choice, let your imagination go wild!
+While the paint is still wet, use the back tip of the paintbrush to gently scratch a design of your choice into the paint.
+Let your imagination go wild.

-If you don't like your design you can easily paint over it again, and again!
-The end result will be a beautiful crafted design made from old fabric which would have been left lying around or thrown out in the trash!
+If you don’t like your design, simply paint over it and start again.
+The end result will be a beautifully crafted fabric made from old materials that would otherwise have been thrown away.

 fabric paint painted cloth

-Remember that you need to heat set any fabric painted items.
-Follow the manufacturer’s instructions of your paint.
+Remember to heat set any fabric-painted items.
+Follow the manufacturer’s instructions on your chosen paint.

 finished fabric painted cloth